Fork me on GitHub

 Once you've installed libasan, reconfigure Janus like this:

-CFLAGS="-O1 -g3 -ggdb3 -fno-omit-frame-pointer -fsanitize=address -fno-sanitize-recover=all -fsanitize-address-use-after-scope" LDFLAGS="-fsanitize=address" ./configure --prefix=/opt/janus
+CFLAGS="-O0 -g3 -ggdb3 -fno-omit-frame-pointer -fno-optimize-sibling-calls -fsanitize=address -fsanitize-address-use-after-scope -fno-sanitize-recover=all" LDFLAGS="-fsanitize=address" ./configure --prefix=/opt/janus

 Of course you're free to add whatever additional configuration parameter you were using before: the important parts are the environment variables before that.
 Once done configuring, do a make clean (to make sure everything is recompiled from scratch) and then a make and make install as usual.